 It was a stormy night.
-The waves were high, the winds fierce and the stars hidden behind angry clouds.
+The waves were high, the winds fierce, and the stars hidden behind angry clouds.
 Suddenly, from the bridge of his ship, the captain saw lights in front of him in the distance.
 He immediately had his signalman send a message: “I’m the captain of a large battleship.
-Change you course ten degrees.”
+Change your course ten degrees.”

 Back came a reply: “I’m a seaman first class, Sir.
 You change your course ten degrees.”

 “I said I’m a captain.
 You are a seaman.
 I order you to change your course ten degrees,” replied the captain.

 “I would, Sir, but I’m in a lighthouse and can’t change my course,” came the message from the seaman.